stanfieldr/chatium/README.md

 # Chatium

 This web browser opens Google Chat in electron and is unofficial.
 This project is not associated with Google.
 I maintain it for my use at work, and if at any point we stop using Google Chat, I will no longer maintain this project.
-I'll will make an effort to resolve any issues, but no garuntees.
+I'll make an effort to resolve any issues, but no garuntees.

 ## Operating Systems